Technology, Accessibility, and Design

 We’re looking for people over age 18 who are blind or have low vision, or who work with people (including minors) who are blind or have low vision.
 We are looking for people who would like to work with a team of engineering students to create a system, service, or product to improve some aspect of the lives of people with visual disabilities.

-Starting in March 2018, students in a class called “Technology, Accessibility, and Design” will collaborate with community partners.
+Starting in late February 2018, students in the class will begin collaborating with community partners.
 You might be interested in working with us if:

 - You live or work in the Boston area.